-On April 5, 2018, Chase instituted a new rule on the personal Southwest credit cards.
+Chase has rules for the personal Southwest credit cards.

 This means the companion pass shortcut is no longer possible by getting two Southwest personal cards.

-However, one personal card and one business card are possible to get at the same time!
+However, 1 personal card and 1 business card are possible to get at the same time!

-The Southwest Plus Card might be considered a “starter card” amongst the 3 co-branded Southwest cards.
-This card comes with an annual fee of $69, which is lower than many cards that earn miles or points.
+The Southwest Plus card might be considered a “starter card” amongst the 3 co-branded Southwest cards.
+This card comes with low annual fee — lower than many cards that earn miles or points.